-(i) Unearned Revenue
+(i) Unearned Revenues

-Unearned revenue consists primarily of fees collected in advance for summer and fall terms and continuing education programs.
+Unearned revenues consist primarily of fees collected in advance for summer and fall terms and continuing education programs.

-(j) Compensated Absences
+(i) Compensated Absences

 Compensated absences are recognized when the right to receive the compensation is earned by the employees.
 Vacation is accrued on a monthly basis.
-The University uses an employee's current pay rate as of July 1, 2016 to calculate the liability for accrued compensated absences.
+The University uses an employee's current pay rate as of July 1, 2017 to calculate the liability for accrued compensated absences.
 The University provides vacation based on length of service and job classifications.